 4. Use Sensor-Driven Sprinklers

 It's an eco-friendly solution that's harmless to the animal and is effective at causing them to scramble to a new location.
-Some systems spray water within a 120-degree range while others provide 360-degree coverage.
-These smart motion-activated sprinklers are able to differentiate between animals and trees.
+Some systems spray water within a 120-degree range, while others provide 360-degree coverage.
+These smart motion-activated sprinklers can differentiate between animals and trees.

 5. Routinely Clean Your Pool

 Perhaps the most reliable way to ensure animals don't hang out near your pool is to stay up-to-date on regular pool care.
 Inspecting and cleaning your pool at least once per week will alert you to any messes or damage caused by critters.
 Regular upkeep makes your pool safe from contamination.

 Pool cleaning equipment can help scare away animals, mainly if you run a robotic pool cleaner.
 You might also scare off wildlife with plastic floaties.